Gorna Malina

 Gorna Malina (Горна Малина, /bg/) is a village in western Bulgaria, part of Sofia Province.
-It is the administrative centre of Gorna Malina municipality, which lies in the central eastern part of Sofia Province, 20-30 kilometres east of Sofia.
+It is the administrative centre of Gorna Malina Municipality, which lies in the central eastern part of Sofia Province, 20-30 kilometres east of Sofia.
 The village is located between the western Balkan Mountains to the north and the Sredna Gora range to the south.

-Municipality

-Gorna Malina municipality covers an area of 336 square kilometres and includes the following 14 places:
+It lies in the southwestern reaches of the small Saranska Valley next to a low ridge that separates it from the much larger Sofia Valley to the southwest.